Gusto/eslint-plugin-gusto/README.md

 - Can `$image_path` rule be removed from ZP?
 - Re-write rules in non-deprecated format (note at top of https://eslint.org/docs/developer-guide/working-with-rules)
 - Move detailed rule descriptions into their own `.md` files and link from the main `README.md`
+- Figure out why rule namespace is @gusto/gusto/...
-- Create a buildkite pipeline so it runs tests and auto-publishes?
+- Create a CI workflow to run tests (and auto-publish?)

 # Rules